This is just a side-blog for the totally awesome

 So I'm sure when BK is talking about American comics he is not actually talking about all comics from the USA, just the corporate, mass produced, generic Marvel and DC superhero vanilla crap.
 I'm no scholar, but I think to talk about comics in Brazil we would have to start with a magazine from the early 70s called O Grilo - which the name already references local counterculture.
 It would publish Schulz's Peanuts side by side with other great American comic artists like Robert Crumb and Richard Corben, along with tons of European artists, and also Brazilian artists like SΓ©rgio Macedo that went on to work in France with MΓ©tal Hurlant.
 So, yeah, kids reading Peanuts were also reading Fritz the Cat and a bunch of stuff with strong social and political commentary and takes on morals and ethics.

 Another important context here that people may not know is that we lived under a bloody Military Dictatorship from 1964 to 1985, they killed journalists and intellectuals that they considered too subversive, arrested and tortured those that were too well known to get rid of, and dozens had to flee the country and live in exile.
 At the time we also had a newspaper called O Pasquim that was of huge political importance due to their opposition of the government, and everyone that worked there was arrested and kept in prison for months.
 No trials, no defense, no anything, they were just being bullied, and some big names of our comics worked there, like Ziraldo, MillΓ΄r Fernandes, Jaguar and Henfil.
 They were all put into surveillance and considered dangerous to the State because of their comics.
 Henfil's sister-in-law was arrested and tortured by the regime for being a leader of the students' movement, and after the physical torture they would play a record of children screaming and crying in the next room and claim they were torturing her daughter.
 There are real records of our dictatorship torturing pregnant women, little kids and even babies, so she lived in real fear not knowing what happened to her child.
-After some protests, the political prisoners acquired the right to one hour of sunbathing and to read the newspapers, aware of this Henfil made a little comic strip that was published on a newspaper with a guy telling a kid "Juliana, stop eating so much strawberry ice cream, you are going to have the shits!" so this seemingly silly strip of a relatable casual life interaction that was just humorous because of the informal language used in a newspaper allowed his sister-in-law know that her daughter was with him, she was safe and having a lot of strawberry ice cream... and I can't even imagine how much it meant to that mother... you know, going back to my previous rant and that comic about moral infants, I catch myself thinking about grown-ass men saying they got emotional when Captain America lifted Thor's hammer... then I think about comics here being repressed for being a threat to fascism, and being used to bring hope and peace to political prisoners.
+After some protests, the political prisoners acquired the right to one hour of sunbathing and to read the newspapers, aware of this Henfil made a little comic strip that was published on a newspaper with a guy telling a kid "Juliana, stop eating so much strawberry ice cream, you are going to have the shits!" so this seemingly silly strip of a relatable casual life interaction, that was humorous because of the informal language used in a newspaper, allowed his sister-in-law to know that her daughter was with him, she was safe and having a lot of strawberry ice cream... and I can't even imagine how much it meant to that mother... you know, going back to my previous rant and that comic about moral infants, I catch myself thinking about grown-ass men saying they got emotional when Captain America lifted Thor's hammer... then I think about comics here being repressed for being a threat to fascism, and being used to bring hope and peace to political prisoners.
 Henfil's little comic strips became the symbol of the democracy movement, and the slogan he created "Diretas JΓ‘!" started with only a few dozen of people in 1983 and ended up with a million and half marching for democracy in 1984.
 The Brazilian comic scene meant counterculture and resistance!

 "We want to vote" "Go back home, the people are illegal"